• Skip to primary navigation

 Below are 12 of the best bars for those on a low-FODMAP diet.

-They’re also low in sugar, meaning they don’t contain too many FODMAPs but do contain good amounts of fiber, potassium, and magnesium.
+With less than a gram of sugar per bar, they don’t contain too many FODMAPs but do contain good amounts of fiber, potassium, and magnesium.

-3. Carman’s Protein Bars
+3. Carman's Original Fruit Free Muesli Bars

 Carman's also makes nut bars suitable for those on a low-FODMAP diet.